-The NTP (1989) administered, via gavage, TWA doses of 7 and 14 mg/kg-day HCE to male and female F344/N rats for 103 weeks.
+NTP (1989) administered, via gavage, TWA doses of 7 or 14 mg/kg-day HCE to male F344/N rats and TWA doses of 57 or 114 mg/kg-day HCE to female F344/N rats for 103 weeks.
 No HCE-related tumors were observed in female rats.
 Renal adenomas and carcinomas combined were observed in 2, 4, and 14% (statistically significant) of male rats administered 0 (controls), 7, and 14 mg/kg-day HCE, respectively.
-Male rats also exhibited increased incidences of pheochromocytomas and malignant pheochromocytomas combined; 28, 58 (statistically significant), and 39% in the controls, 7 and 14 mg/kg-day dose groups, respectively (NTP, 1989).
-The NCI (1978) gavage study administered TWA doses of 0, 360, and 722 mg/kg-day HCE to male and female B6C3F1 mice for 91-weeks.
-Statistically significant increases in the incidence of hepatocellular carcinomas were observed in 15, 30, and 63% of males and 10, 40, and 31% of females in the control, 360, and 722 mg/kg-day dose groups, respectively
+Male rats also exhibited increased incidences of pheochromocytomas and malignant pheochromocytomas combined; 28, 58 (statistically significant), and 39% in the control, 7 and 14 mg/kg-day dose groups, respectively (NTP, 1989).
+The NCI (1978) gavage study administered TWA doses of 0, 360, and 722 mg/kg-day HCE to male and female B6C3F1 mice for 91 weeks.
+Statistically significant increases in the incidence of hepatocellular carcinomas were observed in 15, 30, and 63% of males and 10, 40, and 31% of females in the control, 360, and 722 mg/kg-day dose groups, respectively.

 Both NTP (1989) and NCI (1978) are well-designed studies, conducted in both sexes of two species with 50 animals/sex/dose.
 Each study utilized two dose groups of HCE and an untreated control group, with examination of a wide range of toxicological endpoints in both sexes of the rodents.
 Tumor incidences were elevated over controls at two sites in rats (NTP, 1989) and at one site in mice (NCI, 1978).
-Some limitations associated with the NCI (1978) study in mice include changes to the dosing regimen 9 weeks into the study, cyclical dosing periods, and decreased in all study groups for the male mice.
+Some limitations associated with the NCI (1978) study in mice include changes to the dosing regimen 9 weeks into the study, cyclical dosing periods, and decreased survival in all study groups for the male mice.
 Individual animal data were unavailable to perform time-to-tumor modeling or adjust the tumor incidences for survival before BMD modeling.
 The cancer incidence data are summarized in Table 5-5.

 Table 5-5.
-Summary of incidence data in rodents orally exposed to HCE for use in cancer dose-response assessment aDenotes statistical significance
+Summary of incidence data in rodents orally exposed to HCE for use in cancer dose-response assessment